jorzel/hashnode/cmeflhz1r000202kycwebaysu.md

 It's like watching a movie for the second time.
 All the plot twists that surprised you initially now seem telegraphed from the opening scene.
 Your brain reconstructs the past with the benefit of knowing how everything turned out, making it feel like the outcome was inevitable all along.

-Philip Tetlock demonstrated in "Superforecasters" just how terrible we are at predicting the future, yet we're all geniuses at explaining the past.
+[Philip Tetlock demonstrated in "Superforecasting"](https://www.amazon.com/Superforecasting-Science-Prediction-Philip-Tetlock/dp/0804136718/) just how terrible we are at predicting the future, yet we're all geniuses at explaining the past.
 Once we know what happened, we unconsciously rewrite our memory of what we thought would happen.
 The uncertainty, the multiple possibilities, the genuine confusion we felt at the time — all of that gets smoothed over by our brain's desire to create a coherent narrative.

 This creates a dangerous illusion: we become overconfident in our ability to predict future events because we misremember how obvious past events were.